Southwest Airlines Infant Policy

 • Charge the child’s electronic device (smartphone or tablet) before leaving for the airport.
 In-seat power is not available onboard all of Southwest’s aircraft.

-To book a flight for an unaccompanied minor, you need to fill out the Southwest Airlines Unaccompanied Minor Form.
+Note:- To book a flight for an unaccompanied minor, you need to fill out the Southwest Airlines Unaccompanied Minor Form.
 As you can see, the details of the parent or guardian dropping off the child and the one picking them up are required.
 You should also designate a backup to pick up the youngster in case something unexpected happens.

 What Is The Southwest Airlines Unaccompanied Minor Fee?